roxiness/v3.routify.dev/src/routes/docs/pages/1.guide/2.concepts/30.preloading/index.md

 Preloading happens in the module script (`<script context="module">`) and runs before the component is loaded.

-I can be used anything that needs to happen before the component is loaded, eg. fetching data or protecting pages.
+It can be used for anything that needs to happen before the component is loaded, eg. fetching data or protecting pages.

 #### Prefetching props
-Data can be prefetched by using a `props` field.
+Prefetching data by using a `props` field.
 <Example path="../example" title="Props Example "/>

 #### Guard / redirect
-Pages can be protected and redirected by returning a `redirect` field.
+Protected and redirecting from pages by using a `redirect` field.

 <Example focus="protected.md" path="../example.guard" title="Guard Example "/>